Working Group on

 Setting the Stage

-Data are a double-edged sword, offering both transformational potential to improve education systems, as well as numerous risks that need to be taken seriously.
+Data in education is a double-edged sword, offering both transformative potential to improve education systems, as well as risks that need to be taken seriously.

 The Way Forward